Mkb tick suction. Tick bite: how to recognize dangerous symptoms and provide help? Manifestations of hemorrhagic fever

 :

-Instrumental research
+Instrumental studies

-ECG;
+· ECG;

 · X-ray of the chest organs (according to indications);

-· X-ray of the paranasal sinuses (according to indications);
+radiography paranasal sinuses nose (according to indications);

-Ophthalmoscopy (according to indications);
+· ophthalmoscopy (according to indications);

 · Ultrasound of the brain (neurosonography).

-Absolute contraindications for MRI are:
+Absolute contraindications to MRI are:

-· Metallic foreign body in the eye socket;
+metal foreign body in the eye socket;

-Intracranial aneurysms clipped with ferromagnetic material;
+· intracranial aneurysms clipped with ferromagnetic material;

-· Electronic devices in the body (pacemaker);
+· electronic devices in the body (pacemaker);

-· Hematopoietic anemia (for contrasting).
+· hematopoietic anemia (for contrast).

-Relative contraindications for MRI are:
+Relative contraindications to MRI are:

-· Intracranial aneurysms clipped with non-ferromagnetic material.
+· intracranial aneurysms clipped with non-ferromagnetic material.

 Diagnostic algorithm: